A fast and effective kernel two-sample test for large-scale data: Experiments

 \subsubsection{Test power vs. dimension $d$}

 We next study how the dimension of the problem affects the test power and the type I error.
-Here, we fix the sample size to 10,000 and we simulate 500 datasets for each dimension.
+Here, we fix the sample size to 10,000 and simulate 500 datasets for each dimension.
 The results are presented in Figure \ref{sim:dim}.
-We observe that the new test in general dominates in power when two samples differ in both the mean and the variance.
-This implies that the new test is robust to high dimensions for a wide range of problems, particulary for the scale alternatives.
+We observe that the new test generally dominates in power when two samples differ in either the mean or the variance.
+This demonstrates that the new test is powerful under high dimensions, particularly for scale alternatives.
 The new test also controls the type I error rate well.